Fabrice André, MD, PhD

 Institut Gustave Roussy

-Fabrice Andre, MD, PhD is a medical oncologist who is currently director of INSERM Unit U981, a laboratory dedicated to the development of personalized medicine.
-He is also associate professor in the department of medical oncology, Institut Gustave Roussy, Villejuif, France.
+Dr. Fabrice André is a medical oncologist who is currently the director of INSERM Unit U981, a laboratory dedicated to the development of personalized medicine.
+He is also full professor in the department of medical oncology at Institut Gustave Roussy in Villejuif, France.
 His main research topic is translational oncology and development of targeted agents in breast cancer.

-He received his medical degree in 2002 and his PhD in 2005(biotechnologies).
+He received his medical degree in 2002 and his PhD in biotechnologies in 2005.
 He spent one year as visiting assistant professor at the University of Texas, MD Anderson Cancer Center.
 He is a past recipient of Young Investigator and Career Development awards from the American Society of Clinical Oncology (ASCO).
-He has published more than 100 peer reviewed papers, including papers in the New England Journal of Medicine, Lancet, Nature Medicine, Journal of Clinical Oncology and Lancet Oncology, either as main or co-author.
+He has published more than 100 peer reviewed papers, including papers in the New England Journal of Medicine, Lancet, Nature Medicine, Journal of Clinical Oncology, and Lancet Oncology, either as main or co-author.

 He currently chairs a large team focused on the development of personalized medicine.
 His lab includes 50 employees working on basic sciences, bioinformatics, biotechnologies and clinical research, and he also is leading two large clinical programs: SAFIR and CANTO.
 The SAFIR program currently includes three different clinical trials on personalized medicine for breast cancer patients (SAFIR01, SAFIR02, and SAFIRTOR).
 CANTO is a prospective cohort that will include 20,000 women who presented with early-stage breast cancer and aims to identify predictive parameters for toxicity.